 By setting aside a specific time for decluttering and organizing, you’re more likely to focus on actions that will help you get organized.
 You’ll stop expending energy trying to figure out when is the best time to declutter because you’ll already have made space in your schedule for doing it.

-In your Google calendar or wherever you schedule appointments for the day, create a calendar event for the specific area you wish to organize and set yourself a reminder.
+For a productive day, create a calendar event for specific area you wish to organize and set yourself a reminder.
 The more detailed you can get about the task you want to complete, the likelier you are to get it done.

 4. Start a digital filing system for receipts, tax docs, and all your paper.

 According to a Zapier report, 73% of office workers spend 1 to 3 hours trying to find information or a particular document.